 What Does the Georgia Law Say About DUI Drugs?

-Driving under the influence covers driving while impaired by alcohol and by drugs, whether legal or illegal.
+Driving under the Influence of drugs in Georgia covers driving while impaired by alcohol and by drugs, whether legal or illegal.
 Although Georgia DUI statutes have specific blood alcohol levels that provide evidence of intoxication—0.02 for young drivers under the age of 21; 0.08 for drivers over 21; and 0.04 for commercial truck drivers—there are no such specifics for drugs found through blood and urine tests.
-Let’s take a look at the Georgia statute and how a conviction for DUI drugs is much harder for prosecutors when the driver is represented by an experienced and skilled Georgia DUI defense lawyer.
+Let’s take a look at the Georgia statute and how a conviction for DUI drugs is much harder for prosecutors when the driver is represented by an experienced and skilled Georgia Drug DUI Lawyer.

 Georgia’s DUI Statute, O.C.G.A. sec.
 40-6-391 covers driving under the influence of alcohol and drugs.
 What constitutes DUI drugs is not based on measurable specifics, as is alcohol.
 Instead, the statute speaks of whether the driving is less safe due to the use of drugs.